 As you’re shopping for tomato seeds or reading about how to care for different types of tomatoes in your garden, you’ll often see different instructions in seed catalogs for determinate and indeterminate tomato varieties.
 As these terms aren’t defined every time they’re used, you may have been left wondering just what they mean.
 We’re ready to dive in and solve the mystery of the difference between determinate and indeterminate tomatoes.

 Determinate Vs. Indeterminate Tomatoes: Botany

-- Put simply, the main differences are that determinate tomatoes are bush tomato plants, while indeterminate tomato plants are vining types.
+- Put simply, the main differences are that determinate tomatoes are bush tomatoes, while indeterminate tomato plants are vining types.
 Determinate, or bush, tomato plants generally grow to heights of around three or four feet tall.
 In contrast, indeterminate, or vining, tomato plants can reach heights between six and 20 feet tall.

 - Each type of tomato plant has different types of growth habits as well.
 Home gardeners can tell when their determinate tomato plant has reached the maximum height it will grow to because flower clusters will emerge and open at the tips of the tomato plant’s branches.
-This is also where a determinate tomato plant’s fruit will appear: at the ends of branches.
-Indeterminate tomato plants set fruit at different spots all along their branches.
+This is also where a determinate tomato plant’s fruit production occurs: at the ends of the branches.
+The Indeterminate tomato variety will bear fruit at different spots all along their branches.

 - Determinate tomatoes differ from indeterminate varieties in the way the tomatoes mature.
-The tomatoes on a determinate tomato plant will all become ripe at the same time, while indeterminate tomatoes will become ripe on a staggered schedule throughout the season until frost puts a stop to their growth.
+The tomatoes on a determinate tomato plant will all become ripe at the same time, while indeterminate types will become ripe on a staggered schedule throughout the season until cold weather puts a stop to their growth.
 Because determinate tomatoes ripen all at once, they tend to ripen earlier in the season than indeterminate tomatoes.